 SPEEDWAY: ELITE League bike action resumed at Purfleet and Lakeside Hammers started brilliantly with an emphatic 61-32 point victory over the Belle Vue Aces.

-The new-look Hammers outfit logged a blistering 31-point victory which had Arena Essex promoter Jon Cook singing the praises of his riders.
+The new-look Hammers outfit logged a blistering 31-point victory which had Arena Essex promoter Jon Cook singing the praises of

 He said: “We’ve worked very hard and this is a fantastic way to start the season.”